 - A. Acute Hepatic Porphyria (must meet all): - 1.
-Diagnosis of one of the following AHP subtypes with confirmatory genetic testing (a, b, c, or d): - a.
-Acute intermittent porphyria (AIP) and a positive HMBS (aka PBGD) mutation; - b.
-Hereditary coproporphyria (HCP) and a positive CPOX mutation; - c.
-Variegate porphyria (VP) and a positive PPOX mutation; - d.
-ALA dehydratase-deficiency (ALAD) porphyria and a positive ALAD mutation; - 2.
-Prescribed by or in consultation with a gastroenterologist, hematologist, or neurologist; - 3.
-Age ≥ 18 years; - 4.
-History of at least a four-fold increase of 5-aminolevulinic acid (ALA) or porphobilinogen (PBG) using a random urine sample within the past year (see Appendix E); - 5.
-History of ≥ 2 porphyria attacks in a 6-month period requiring hospitalization, urgent healthcare visit, or intravenous Panhematin^{®} (hemin for injection) administration at home, and (a or b): - a.
+Diagnosis of AHP (i.e., acute intermittent porphyria [AIP], hereditary coproporphyria [HCP], variegate porphyria [VP], or ALA dehydratase-deficiency [ALAD] porphyria) confirmed by one of the following (a or b): - a.
+Genetic testing (i, ii, iii, or iv): - i.
+AIP: positive HMBS (aka PBGD) mutation; - ii.
+HCP: positive CPOX mutation; - iii.
+VP: positive PPOX mutation; - iv.
+ALAD porphyria: positive ALAD mutation; - b.
+History of at least a four-fold increase of 5-aminolevulinic acid (ALA) or porphobilinogen (PBG) using a random urine sample within the past year (see Appendix E); - 2.
+Prescribed by or in consultation with a gastroenterologist, hematologist, hepatologist or neurologist; - 3.
+Age $\geq$ 18 years; - 4.
+History of $\geq 2$ porphyria attacks in a 6-month period requiring hospitalization, urgent healthcare visit, or intravenous Panhematin®\ (hemin for injection) administration at home, and (a or b): - a.
 The porphyria attacks occurred within the last 6 months; - b.
-The porphyria attacks occurred in any 6-month period and member is currently receiving prophylactic Panhematin therapy (e.g., once or twice a week on a regular basis);

-Prior authorization may be required.

-- 6. Panhematin, as a prophylactic treatment, is not prescribed concurrently with Givlaari (note: use of Panhematin for treatment of acute porphyria attacks while taking Givlaari is appropriate); - 7.
+The porphyria attacks occurred in any 6-month period and member is currently receiving prophylactic Panhematin therapy (e.g., once or twice a week on a regular basis); - \Prior authorization may be required. - 5.
+Panhematin, as a prophylactic treatment, is not prescribed concurrently with Givlaari (note: use of Panhematin for treatment of acute porphyria attacks while taking Givlaari is appropriate); - 6.
 Dose does not exceed 2.5 mg/kg once monthly.